wp-plugins/squirrly-seo/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-SEO Plugin by Squirrly helps you write excellent SEO articles for your WordPress and do keyword researches in less then 2 minutes.
+Squirrly SEO Plugin helps you write excellent SEO articles for your WordPress and do keyword researches in less then 2 minutes.

 == Description ==
 SEO Plugin by Squirrly - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page SEO in real time.